Nebula-Developers/Moomoo-AI-Bot-Sender/README.md

 !fm: Makes the bots follow your mouse.
 May be buggy if the robot.js lib didn't compile correctly.

-!hat \<hat ID>: Switches a bot's hat using the ID.
+!hat \<hat ID>: Switches a bot's hat using the ID, name, or keyword.
 If necessary, the requested hat will be bot.